It’s hard not to love them! They’re incredibly versatile characters with a wide variety of skills and seemingly endless charm.

 However, that does also put a little bit of a limit on this class for this ranking…

-You need to be a creative problem-solver yourself and have a DM who’s onboard for letting you really go crazy to get the full value from the College of Creation Bard.
+You need to be a creative problem-solver yourself and have a DM who’s on board for letting you really go crazy to get the full value from the College of Creation Bard.

-Read all about it in the Complete Guide to the College of Creation Bard!
+Get animated with our Full Guide to the College of Creation Bard!

-Number 4 – The College of Valor
+Number 4 – College of Valor Bard

 At this point in the ranking, we’ve had several subclass options that really explore the Bard’s role in the party in different ways.